 You can also reach out to your local police department and ask if they conduct residential security checks.
-This entails having a member of law enforcement come out to inspect your property for signs of vulnerability that a burglar would find intriguing.
+This entails having police offers come out to inspect your property for signs of vulnerability.
 At the very least, you’ll know the areas you need to target to strengthen your home’s defenses.

-If you are renting your household, unfortunately you are in a category of people who are more at risk for a break in.
-Check with your landlord to see if they would consent to installing security cameras, or motion sensor lights on the property.
-Doing so may even boost their property value, so it’s a win-win for both parties involved.
+If you are renting your household, you are unfortunately more at risk for a break in.
+Check with your landlord to see if they would consent to installing motion sensor lights, security cameras, or an alarm system.
+Doing so may even boost their property value, so it’s a win-win for both parties.

-This may seem like an obvious preventative measure, but you would be surprised at how many people leave their doors, windows, cars, and garages unlocked.
+This may seem like an obvious preventative measure, but you would be surprised at how many people leave unlocked doors, windows, cars, and garage doors.
 And while locking your property up a night is imperative for keeping the intruders at bay, most burglaries actually take place during the day between 6am and 6pm.

 Keep this in mind when you are working out in your garden, or when you need to make a quick run to the grocery store.
 Take a minute and double check to make sure that everything is secure.
-If your property has more than a few points of entry, it may be a good idea to survey all means of access that require security attention-make a checklist and give those doors and windows a tug check before stepping out or going to bed.
+If your property has multiple entry points, it may be a good idea to survey all means of access that require security attention.
+Make a checklist and give those doors and windows a tug check before stepping out or going to bed.

 A couple of rookie mistakes that people make:

-- Locking the door, but leaving the key in the lock.
+- Locking the front door, but leaving the key in the lock.

 - Keeping a spare key in a fake rock laying in the yard, under a planter, under a doormat, etc.